karilint/mammalbase/documentation/common/instructions.md

 ## Environment variables

-Create a `.env` file in the root of the repository and write needed environment variables to it.
-You can take the [`example.env`](example.env):
+Enviroment variables must be set correctly in `/.env` -file before building docker containers.

+It's good starting point to make copy of [`example.env`](example.env) to the root of the project (next to `README.md`):
 ```
 cp documentation/common/example.env .env
 ```
-Then just open the `.env` -file in text editor and carefully examine and modify the file according instructions and the [Environment variable docs](environment_variables.md).
+Then just open the `.env` -file and carefully examine and modify the file contents according the instructions and the [Environment variable docs](environment_variables.md).